aleph2c/miros-xml/doc/_build/html/_sources/recipes.rst.txt

     :target: _static/region.pdf
     :align: center

-A Region is just an HsmWithQueues with some additional methods.
+A Region is just an HsmWithQueues with some additional methods; it's just an HSM.
 The Region will be attached to a state machine who's inner part is identical to that in the parallel region diagram, but with three additional outer states and event handlers.
-These outer structures will be invisible to the user, and will provide the means to control the orthogonal component so that its inner state machine will behave as if it was a parallel state in a different framework (Matlab/Rational Rose).
+These outer structures will be invisible to the user, and will provide the means to control the orthogonal component so that its inner state machine will behave as if it was a parallel state in a different framework.
 I will talk more about these outer structures later, but for now know that they are just there to map one technique onto another.

 Parallel regions occur within a state.
-In this program, the state with parallel regions, has a Regions object to do this work for it.
+A state function that needs to connect to inner and embedded HSMs will use the Regions object to do this work.

 ----

+The Regions object is constructed within the XmlChart class.
+A Regions object can construct and own many different region objects.

 The Regions class can inject and drive events into all of the Region objects it controls.